An Electron Model with Synchrotron Radiation: The Electromagnetic Wave Equation

-In the previous sections the charge was forced onto a circular track.
-It radiates permanently to balance its momentum and may only be stable if the emission of radiation is compensated by absorption.
-If this picture yields a model for the electron one must show that the massless orbiting charge embedded into the radiation field may move along stable tracks and that the whole electromagnetic object must be within a finite volume with finite angular momentum and finite energy.

-The synchrotron radiation will now be investigated and the possible field lines which guide the charge will be determined.

-The propagation of this radiation as any free electromagnetic radiation is described by the homogeneous differential equation, the wave equation~(\ref{eqn:homogEqn}).

-The wave equation is usually solved in Cartesian coordinates in which the components separate and the subsequent transformation to cylindrical components allows for the investigation of multipole properties~\cite{bibB:Jackson-weq}.
-One is interested here in {\em spherical components} as considered with the inhomogeneous equations in section~\ref{sec:2SynchRad}.
+The wave equation ~(\ref{eqn:homogEqn}) is usually solved in Cartesian coordinates in which the components separate and the subsequent transformation to cylindrical components allows for investigations of multipole properties~\cite{bibB:Jackson-weq}.
+One is interested here in {\em spherical waves} expressed by {\em spherical components} in analogy to the inhomogeneous equations in section~\ref{sec:2SynchRad}.

 The wave equation in vacuum for the source free vector field $\vec{A}$ in a spherical coordinate system which yields directly the spherical components has the form

 The same equation is also valid here for the electric and magnetic fields $\vec{\mathcal{E}}$ and $\vec{\mathcal{H}}$.
 (The substitution of $\vec{\nabla}\cdot\vec{\nabla}$ by $\Delta$ is only valid in a Cartesian coordinate system.)